How To Buy a Prepaid Sim Card in the UK

 • EE (prepaid sim cards only, those on contracts have to pay)

 Some of these networks may have limitations on how much of your allowance you can use in the EU, and their rules can change at any time so always check them before buying or topping up a sim card.
-If in doubt, buy a local sim card when you arrive in whichever EU country you’ll be visiting or if your phone supports it buy one of the Airalo EU eSims.
+If in doubt, buy a local sim when you arrive in whichever EU country you’ll be visiting, or if your phone supports it buy one of the Airalo EU eSims.

 Buying a Prepaid UK Sim Card At The Airport